Pallister, Greenwich: History

 Originally named Standish, the villa was constructed in 1892 for John St Vincent Welch.
 Welch, born in Devonshire, England in 1847, moved to Australia in 1876.
 He is alleged to have designed Standish himself, although the unusual features of the house, such as the stair hall and roof light, suggest an architect's involvement.
 Many materials are believed to have been selected during his family's visit to England including the mahogany for the grand stair, the Bangor roof slates, the marble fireplace in the drawing room, plus various pieces of furniture and paintings.

 Standish was set back from River Road facing south-east.
 It looked back across bushland in the direction of Greenwich Road and from the southern side of the house had spectacular views across the Lane Cove and Parramatta Rivers to the Blue Mountains.
 By 1894 the land in front of the house had been cleared and fenced and was being used as a paddock.
 The clay driveway with its entrance from River Road had a circular carriage loop in front of the house, and is shown in early images.
 The drive continued past the northern side of the houe and the kitchen wing, past the men's quarters and continued to the stables and garage area below.
 It then continued out onto River Road.
 The entrance had a large timber gateway for carriages and a smaller gate for pedestrians.
 There were timber fences to River Road and possibly along the eastern boundary as well.
 Below the driveway on the eastern side the land dropped away and contained caves and grottoes.
-By 1900 St. Vincent Welch had had an observatory built in the grounds, the telescope of which was brought out from England in 1860 to observe the transit of Venus.
+By 1900 St. Vincent Welch had an observatory built in the grounds, the telescope of which was brought out from England in 1860 to observe the transit of Venus.